 - You can choose more than one category, if applicable.
 For example, if you belong to the Christian category and are also a member of a scheduled tribe, you may select both the Christian category and the ST category. - Subsections may open up, depending on the selections you make in the checkboxes provided.
 For example, if you select Sports category in the CATEGORY section, the sports form will open up. - In the section EDUCATIONAL RECORD, you have to select the subjects from the drop-down list provided.
 Please remember to select the checkbox given against a subject if you want it to be included in calculating the BFS.
 If you want to include a subject not listed in the dropdown list, you can manually enter the subject under 'Other'.
-Please make sure that you choose at least one language in the best four subjects.
-You are free to choose any language.
-For instance, you can choose Assamese, if you have studied Assamese in class 12 and doing so is more advantageous to you than, say, choosing English.
-You are also free to choose more than one language in the best four subjects.
-For example, if you have very high marks in, say, Tamil and English, you are free to choose both of them in your best four subjects. - In case you have applied for B.Sc.
-(Hons.) in Mathematics, do include Mathematics among the four subjects that you have selected to calculate the BFS, in addition to at least one language, while selecting checkboxes under BFS (for Maths Hons.).
-If you wish to apply for any B.Sc.
-(Hons.) or B. A. Programme course in addition to Mathematics Honours, you should also select four checkboxes under BFS.
-The selection of subjects under BFS need not be the same as what you have selected under BFS (for Maths Hons.). - Every mandatory field in each section must be completed for your application form to be submitted.
-You do not have to complete the online form in one sitting.
-The form is auto-saved each time.
-You may access your form and modify the information as many times as you like prior to submission. - No changes will be accepted after submission.
-You should, therefore, make sure that all information given is correct and complete before you submit your form. - Once you have completed the form, you should submit your application by clicking the "Submit" button.
-This will take you through the steps to make payment of the application fees. - Applicants belonging to the PwD category do not have to make any payments (Please refer to Section 6.3).
+Please make sure that you choose at least one language in the best four subjects. - You are free to choose any language you have studied in class 12 and even to choose more than one language in the best four subjects. - In case you have applied for B.Sc.
+(Hons.) in Mathematics, do include Mathematics among the four subjects that you have selected to calculate the BFS, in addition to at least one language, while selecting checkboxes under BFS (for Maths Hons.). - If you wish to apply for any B.Sc.
+(Hons.) or B. A. Hons.
+Or Programme course in addition to Mathematics Honours, you should also select four checkboxes under BFS.
+The selection of subjects under BFS for B. A. Hons.
+Or B.A.
+Programme course need not be the same as what you have selected under BFS (for Maths Hons.).